abstractmachines/abstractmachines.github.io/_posts/2017-4-12-intro-to-modern-javascript-for-cpp-developers.md

 **So how to solve THIS problem?**

-• (ES3): Use `"that"` variable to copy this.property value over inside of function body.
+• **ES3:** Use `"that"` variable to copy this.property value over inside of function body.
 Then refern to "that.property" instead of "this.property".

-• (Modern JS): Use `apply, call, and bind` to resolve the context of this, for borrowed functions, nested functions, and any context where a function is applied in a context in which it was not defined
+• **'Modern JS':** Use `apply, call, and bind` to resolve the context of this, for borrowed functions, nested functions, and any context where a function is applied in a context in which it was not defined

-• (ES6): Use `arrow functions`
+• **ES6**: Use `arrow functions`

 ### Bind(): assigning a different "this" object when in an undesired context.